“Gauze” Population: 19,750

 Many well-heeled İstanbullus keep second homes in Şile which is accessible by bus from Üsküdar, making a day trip possible.

-Şile bezi: Şile is particularly known in Turkey for shirts and blouses made from white muslin.
+Şile bezi: Şile is particularly known in Turkey for shirts and blouses made from white muslin (bezi).
 Since it’s light-weight, it’s especially appropriate for Turkey’s hot summers.
 Increasingly other clothing items are being made from Sile bezi and in a wider range of colours too.
+During the summer festival you may be able to see it being washed in the sea as was always the case in the past.

 Sleeping